gfburton/aiabrixen2024/_pages/Conference.md

 Bamberg, M. and Georgakopoulou, A. (2008).
 Small stories as a new perspective in narrative and identity analysis. _Text & Talk_ _28_(3), 377-396

 Candlin, C. N. and Maley, Y. (1997).
 Intertextuality and interdiscursivity in the discourse of alternative dispute resolution.
 In B.L.
-Gunnarsson, P. Linell and B. Nordberg (Eds.)
-The Construction of Professional Discourse, pp. 201-222.
-New York and London: Routledge.
+Gunnarsson, P. Linell and B. Nordberg (Eds.) _The Construction of Professional Discourse_ (pp. 201-222).
+Routledge.

-Candlin, C.N., Crichton, J. and More, S. H. (2017).
-Exploring Discourse in Context and in Action.
+Candlin, C.N., Crichton, J. and More, S. H. (2017). _Exploring Discourse in Context and in Action_.
 Palgrave MacMillan.

 De Fina, A. (2015).
 Narrative and Identities.
-In A. De Fina and A. Georgakopoulou (Eds.)
-The Handbook of Narrative Analysis, pp. 251-268.
-Chichister, UK: John Wiley & Sons.
+In A. De Fina and A. Georgakopoulou (Eds.) _The Handbook of Narrative Analysis_ (pp. 251-268).
+John Wiley & Sons.

-Fairclough, N. (1995).
-Critical Discourse Analysis: The Critical Study of Language.
-New York: Longman.
+Fairclough, N. (1995). _Critical Discourse Analysis: The Critical Study of Language_.
+Longman.

 Georgakopoulou, A. (2006).
-Thinking big with small stories in narrative and identity analysis.
-Narrative inquiry 16(1): 122-130.
+Thinking big with small stories in narrative and identity analysis. _Narrative inquiry_ _16_(1), 122-130.

-Herman, D. (2009).
-Basic elements of narrative.
-Hoboken, New Jersey: John Wiley & Sons.
+Herman, D. (2009). _Basic elements of narrative_.
+John Wiley & Sons.

-Labov, W. (1972).
-Language in the inner city: Studies in the Black English vernacular (No. 3).
-Philadelphia: University of Pennsylvania Press.
+Labov, W. (1972). _Language in the inner city: Studies in the Black English vernacular (No. 3)_.
+University of Pennsylvania Press.

 Toolan, M.J.
-(2013).
-Narrative: A critical linguistic introduction.
-New York: Routledge.
+(2013). _Narrative: A critical linguistic introduction_.
+Routledge.